thinks/poisson-disk-sampling/README.md

   return samples;
 }
 ```
 The code snippet above generates a set of points in the 2D range [-10, 10] separated by a distance (`radius`) of 3 units.
-The image below visualizes the results.
+The image below visualizes the results (generated using a simple [python script](https://github.com/thinks/poisson-disk-sampling/blob/master/examples/python/poisson_plot.py)).
 On the right-hand side the radius has been plotted to illustrate the distance separating the points.
 Here it is "clear" that each circle contains only a single point.

 ![Simple example](https://github.com/thinks/poisson-disk-sampling/blob/master/examples/images/simple_example.png "Simple example")